 What to expect from your doctor

-Your doctor may recommend that you have several tests to check your risk factors.
-Your doctor should tell you how to prepare for the tests, such as fasting before having your blood drawn to check your cholesterol and blood sugar levels.
+Your provider may recommend that you have several tests to check your risk factors.
+Your provider should tell you how to prepare for the tests, such as fasting before having your blood drawn to check your cholesterol and blood sugar levels.